funkhou9/variant_calling_pipeline/README.md

 ```
 out.bam		"Binary alignment file" (BAM)
 ```
-## Converting, Merging, Sorting and Indexing
+## Converting Merging Sorting and Indexing

 Prior to using alignment files for variant calling, files may need converting, libraries need merging, and merged alignments need sorting and indexing.
 These steps are acheived through a combination of software, [`Samtools`](http://www.htslib.org) and [`Picard`](https://github.com/broadinstitute/picard).